Director, Capital News Service Digital Bureau

 Adam is focused on quality storytelling across media, using design and technology to tell rich, human stories.
 He is a visual journalist and designer specializing in the presentation of the news, including data visualization, front-end development and information graphics.

-At Merrill College, Adam teaches journalists design, coding and data skills with real-world newsroom applications.
-He also helps oversee the digital bureau of Capital News Service, a student-run news organization within Merrill College.
+At Merrill College, Adam oversees the digital bureau of Capital News Service, a student-run news organization within Merrill College.
+He also teaches journalists design, coding and data skills with real-world newsroom applications.

 Adam formerly worked at The Baltimore Sun as the senior editor of data and graphics.
 He led a design and development team focused on the creation of graphics, data visualization and editorial presentation.
 He designed many projects for The Sun, including “The 45 Minute Mystery of Freddie Gray’s Death,” which was a 2015 Pulitzer Prize finalist, as well as “Shoot to Kill” and “Bridging the Divide,” both finalists in the 2017 Online Journalism Awards.